 Underrated Black Singers Who Should’ve Been Bigger Stars

-In 2006, she sang backup vocals on the Soul2Soul II Tour and also with Tim McGraw and Faith Hill.
+In 2006, she sang backup vocals on the Soul2Soul II Tour and also with country stars Tim McGraw and Faith Hill.
 While Wendy stays busy even today, the issue with her was timing.

 She made her splash during Whitney Houston’s finest hour with Mariah Carey climbing the charts at the same time.

 Moten had stellar vocals and was often compared to Whitney but had she come around a few years later or a few years before she did things may have worked out differently I’ve met Wendy back in the day at some of the music industry conferences.
 Very nice lady.
 See her video for Come in Out of the Rain below… Click NEXT above or below for next star